kumahq/kuma-website/app/_src/networking/dns.md

 In some cases it might be useful for you to configure the default CoreDNS.

 {% if_version gte:2.6.x %}
 {{site.mesh_product_name}} supports overriding the CoreDNS configuration from control plane for both Kubernetes and Universal installations; for Universal installations, {{site.mesh_product_name}} also supports overriding from data planes.
-When overriding from control plane, all the data planes in the mesh will use the overridden DNS template.
+When overriding from control plane, all the data planes in the mesh will use the overridden DNS configuration.
 {% endif_version %}

 {% tabs override useUrlFragment=false %}